Larry Harding and Steve Malley

 But this idea is about preparing for success, so how does an EoR provider prepare you for the agility suggestion a few sentences above?
 The key is partnering with one that allows you to scale without business disruption.

 Eventually, you will want to set up your own entity, potentially in the near term.
-The question becomes how and when, and how to make a smooth transition when graduating off EOR.
-This is where expert guidance and holistic thinking is critical.
+The question becomes how and when, and how to make a smooth transition when graduating from EOR.
+This is where expert guidance and holistic thinking are critical.

 2. Think about the people you plan to hire:

 Thanks to our friends at Crunchbase, we know that there are many very skilled tech professionals ready to be hired in the US.
-So, what can YOU do to help level the playing field and be viewed as an attractive employer?
+So, what can YOU do to help level the playing field and position yourself as an attractive employer?

 No doubt many of these workers are coming from the world of growth tech, where “free pizza Fridays” and a company t-shirt no longer count towards culture credit.

-They are accustomed to best-in-class healthcare, significant employer contributions for employees and their families, and robust 401k plans with an employer match... and that’s just scratching the surface.
+These workers experienced best-in-class healthcare and significant employer contributions for employees and their families.
+This is in addition to robust 401k plans with an employer match.
+And that’s just scratching the surface.

-Organizations that have hired in Brazil, France or the Netherlands may think these expectations seem “light” as they are taking care of under the umbrella of compulsory benefits.
-However, if the US is your first port of global expansion, you may be shocked by unpredictable healthcare premiums and minimum group policy standards and how difficult they can be to secure.
+Organizations that hire in Brazil, France, or the Netherlands may think these expectations seem “light” as they are compulsory benefits.
+However, unpredictable healthcare premiums and minimum group policy standards and how difficult they can be to secure can be shocking.
+This is particularly true if the US is your first port of global expansion.

-OK, it’s not Costco, but because an EoR is bringing tens if not hundreds of thousands of workers to a healthcare provider under their own employer policy, and dispersing plan risk across that larger group, they will get much better rates and have access to a much richer menu of options than a much smaller employer plan can secure.
+OK, it’s not Costco, but an EoR brings tens, if not hundreds, of thousands of workers to a healthcare provider under their policy, dispersing plan risk across that larger group.
+This allows them to secure much better rates.
+Consequently, an EoR has access to a much richer menu of options than what a smaller employer plan can secure.

 What should you do when the time is right to transition from an EoR, where no entity is required, to a more cost-efficient solution appropriate when you have your own infrastructure?
 For many, the solution may be moving to a PEO (Professional Employment Organization).